Year 2038 problem: Early problems

 In May 2006, reports surfaced of an early manifestation of the Y2038 problem in the AOLserver software.
 The software was designed with a kludge to handle a database request that should "never" time out.
 Rather than specifically handling this special case, the initial design simply specified an arbitrary time-out date in the future with a default configuration specifying that requests should time out after a maximum of one billion seconds.
-However, one billion seconds before the 2038 cutoff date is 01:27:28 UTC on 13 May 2006, so requests sent after this time would result in a time-out date which is beyond the cutoff.
+However, one billion seconds before the 2038 cutoff date is 01:27:28 UTC on 13 May 2006, so requests sent after this time would result in a time-out date that is beyond the cutoff.
 This made time-out calculations overflow and return dates that were actually in the past, causing software to crash.
 When the problem was discovered, AOLServer operators had to edit the configuration file and set the time-out to a lower value.

 Many types of self-signed CA certificates generated on 32-bit systems can have very long expiration dates that go beyond the rollover point, which will make them not work correctly, affecting HTTPS verifications on services (for instance VPNs) and sites that use them.

-The MS Filtering Engine Update anti-malware functions of Microsoft Exchange Server installations broke on January 1, 2022 after an update.
+The MS Filtering Engine Update anti-malware functions of Microsoft Exchange Server installations broke on 1 January 2022 after an update.
 The functions mapped the processed UpdateVersion numbers (which used a 9- or 10-digit YY-MM-DD-n format) to the Unix time stamp numbers despite their times being very different, so when the engine received the 220101001 (22-01-01 v001) update, which it took to mean 2201010001 with an extra zero near the end, it tried mapping it to the 32-bit Unix time's number and failed due to being higher than 2147483647.
-Affected Exchange servers failed to work unless they turned off the anti-malware functions, and an automated fix was published on January 5, 2022.
+Affected Exchange servers failed to work unless they turned off the anti-malware functions, and an automated fix was published on 5 January 2022.